NateMontgo/jotbin.net/README.md

 # jotbin.net

 This website was built for hosting on an Ubuntu VPS running NGINX.
+You can view the archived site below.

 ### [Live Demo](https://jotbin-net.vercel.app/)